MicrosoftLearning/Configure-secure-access-to-workloads-with-Azure-virtual-networking-services/Instructions/Labs/LAB_01_virtual_networks.md

 ## Scenario

 The IT department needs network isolation and segmentation for the web application.
-Once the virtual network is created, the next step would be to configure virtual network peering.
+To provide network isolation and segmentation for the web application, you need to create an Azure virtual network with subnets that the IT team provided.
+Once the virtual network is created, the next step is to configure virtual network peering.
 This allows the virtual networks to communicate with each other securely and privately.

-To provide network isolation and segmentation for the web application, you create an Azure virtual network and configure subnets and virtual network peering to achieve secure and isolated network communication.

 ### Architecture diagram